 Working backwards from Monforte de Lemos we travelled along the Camino de Invierno (Winter Route) sometimes referred to as Camino Sur (South Route).

-The castle was a stronghold of the Knights of the Order of St John of Jerusalem.
+The castle bares the emblem of the Knights of the Order of St John of Jerusalem.
 It’s said that the palace was home to the Grand commander of Spain, one of the six top posts within the Order.
 From here the knights provided protection for pilgrims journeying to Santiago.

 The lane leading up to the castle is incredibly steep and difficult to climb but the views over the valley make the trek worthwhile.
 A few words of warning though, don’t forget your camera: you certainly wouldn’t want to make the climb twice.
 On the far side of the castle is the village of Os Novais with ancient, cobbled lanes, picturesque cottages with original wooden balconies, and a tiny church.